dfinity/wg-identity-authentication/README.md

 These ideas are then translated into the draft standards by their original contributor and/or with help of members within this working group.
 Draft standards enable developers to create early reference implementations.

-Approved standards are actively being implemented by developers and are candidates for an official ICRC standard once adoption has reached an adequate level.
+Approved standards are actively being implemented by developers and candidates for an official ICRC standard once adoption has reached an adequate level.

 | Status        | Description                                       |